YU000jp/show-weekday-and-week-number/readme.md

 ### Install from Logseq Marketplace

-- Press [`---`] on the top right toolbar to open [`Plugins`]
-- Select `Marketplace`
-- Type `Show` in the search field, select it from the search results and install
+- Press [`---`] on the top right toolbar to open [`Plugins`].
+Select `Marketplace`.
+Type `Show` in the search field, select it from the search results and install.

    ![image](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/assets/111847207/5c3a2b34-298b-4790-8e12-01d83e289794)

 ### Usage

 - When this plugin install, the style be applied to journals or the single journal page , the right sidebar.
-- First, please configure the plugin settings.
+First, please configure the plugin settings.
    1. Select either US format or ISO format.
       > [Document here](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/wiki/Week-number-format)